rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-user-retention.md

 In Rancher v2.8.5 and later (and v2.7.14 and later in the v2.7.x line), you can enable user retention to automatically disable or delete inactive user accounts after a configurable time period.

 The user retention feature is off by default.
+It is considered experimental at this time.

 ## Enabling User Retention with Kubectl